Back to Blog

 At a high level, there are three areas of change that you should know about:

-Reportable Fields: With the inclusion of 89 new reporting fields and the elimination of 15 previous fields, the total number of reporting fields under EMIR has increased from 129 to 203.
+Reportable fields: With the inclusion of 89 new reporting fields and the elimination of 15 previous fields, the total number of reporting fields under EMIR has increased from 129 to 203.
 For context, this is more than double the number of reportable fields under MIFIR for trade and transaction reporting.
 Whilst the removal of ‘Beneficiary’ and ‘Trading Capacity’ go some way to simplification, reporting firms’ overall requirements have been made more complex with the addition of challenging fields such as those pertaining to their counterparties, including clearing thresholds, reporting obligations and corporate sectors.

-Reporting Lifecycle: EMIR Refit aims to make the lifecycle of a trade more transparent with increased granularity on what action has been taken, including the reporting of modifications or terminations of a contract, as well as a new field, ‘Event Type’, which helps to explain why an action was taken.
+Reporting lifecycle: EMIR Refit aims to make the lifecycle of a trade more transparent with increased granularity on what action has been taken, including the reporting of modifications or terminations of a contract, as well as a new field, ‘Event Type’, which helps to explain why an action was taken.
 ‘Event Type’ is to be reported and used in conjunction with ‘Action Type’ - ESMA has provided the matrix below to illustrate when reporting is required and at what level (Transactional, ‘T’, or Positional, ‘P’)

 Action and Event Types Matrix

-Regulatory Rewrites - EMIR is not alone
+Regulatory rewrites - EMIR is not alone

 Research published In 2021 highlighted that 97% of firms were misreporting under EMIR.
 With that backdrop, EMIR’s rewrite is no surprise.
 Similarly, high profile reporting failures and enforcement actions have occurred in the US, and the CFTC implemented an initial round of changes to its swaps reporting rules in December 2022, ahead of plans to implement its second phase in Q4 2023.
-The Monetary Authority of Singapore also expanded their OTC derivatives trade reporting requirements in 2021, and the Canadian Securities Administrators plan to implement changes to their trade reporting rules in 2024.
+The Monetary Authority of Singapore also expanded their OTC derivatives trade reporting requirements in 2021, and the Canadian Securities Administrators plan to implement changes to their trade reporting rules will come into force in 2025.
 This is to name just a few.
 Given this wider context, EMIR Refit can be viewed as one of a long list of regulatory rewrites in the trade and transaction reporting space.
 And since EMIR Refit is not alone, the actions taken in response to these amendments can go a long way in determining a firm’s preparation for the trials to come.

 What you need to do